Skip to Content

 How do I file for unemployment in Texas?

-You may submit an application for unemployment benefits online or if you wish to file by phone, call Texas Workforce Commission (TWC) Tele-Center at (800) 939-6631 to speak to a customer service representative.
+You may file for unemployment at Unemployment Benefits Services (UBS).
+If you wish to file by phone, call TWC Tele-Center at (800) 939-6631 to speak to a customer service representative.

-Unless exempt, you are required to register as a job seeker on WorkInTexas.com within three business days of applying for benefits or you might not be paid.
+Unless exempt, you are required to register as a job seeker on WorkInTexas.com within three business days of applying for benefits.

 Towards EXcellence, Access and Success Grant (TEXAS Grant) is state-funded need-based grant awarded to Texas students who are working on their first undergraduate degree.